 What is an EPS file?

 • The differences between an EPS and PDF files

-Publish stunning, interactive web content for free with Shorthand.
+Publish stunning, interactive web content with Shorthand.

+No code required.
 Get started.

+What is an EPS file?